PTCInc/solution-data-import/README.md

 # Bulk Import of Solution Data - Including DPM Master Data

+# Disclaimer

+By downloading this software, the user acknowledges that it is unsupported, not reviewed for security purposes, and that the user assumes all risk for running it.

+Users accept all risk whatsoever regarding the security of the code they download.

+This Software is not officially supported by PTC

+PTC will not accept technical support cases logged related to to this Software

+ThingWorx R&D will not be responsible for any code on the PTC GitHub repository.

+PTC has not performed its full breadth of testing and quality assurance on this software.

+This Software has not been released for general distribution or sale.

+This Software may not be compatible with any existing or future commercial release versions of PTC software.

+PTC is under no obligation to and may never commercially release this software or other software containing functionality contained in this Software.

+PTC is not responsible for any maintenance for this software.

+# Overview

 This tool provides the ability to import PTC TWX Solution Data into Thingworx.
 Documentation is provided for the generic approach as well as specific instructions and samples for DPM Data.

 All content is provided as "Releases" and is not directly in the Git Repo.
 Cloning this Git Repo will not provide any content.

 # License